 Although the majority of personal injury lawsuits are accident-related, sometimes they involve intentional rather than accidental harm.
 Assault and battery is just one of these types of intentional tort cases.
+If you are a victim of assault or battery, understanding your legal rights and the civil litigation process is essential to recovering compensation for your injuries.

 Assault and Battery Defined